fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 If your choice is Playwright, please proceed.
 If you end up using Cypress, go [here](/en/part5/end_to_end_testing_cypress).

 ### Playwright

 So [Playwright](https://playwright.dev/) is a newcomer to the End to End tests, which started to explode in popularity towards the end of 2023.
 Playwright is roughly on a par with Cypress in terms of ease of use.
 The libraries are slightly different in terms of how they work.
 Cypress is radically different from most libraries suitable for E2E testing, as Cypress tests are run entirely within the browser.
 Playwright's tests, on the other hand, are executed in the Node process, which is connected to the browser via programming interfaces.

 Many blogs have been written about library comparisons, e.g. [this](https://www.lambdatest.com/blog/cypress-vs-playwright/) and [this](https://www.browserstack.com/guide/playwright-vs-cypress).

 It is difficult to say which library is better.
-One advantage of Playwright is its browser support, Playwright supports Chrome, Firefox and Webkit-based browsers like Safari.
-Currently Cypress includes support for all these browsers, although Webkit support is experimental and does not support all Cypress features.
+One advantage of Playwright is its browser support; Playwright supports Chrome, Firefox and Webkit-based browsers like Safari.
+Currently, Cypress includes support for all these browsers, although Webkit support is experimental and does not support all of Cypress features.
 At the time of writing (1.3.2024), my personal preference leans slightly towards Playwright.

 Now let's explore Playwright.

 ### Initializing tests

 Unlike the backend tests or unit tests done on the React front-end, End to End tests do not need to be located in the same npm project where the code is.
 Let's make a completely separate project for the E2E tests with the _npm init_ command.
-Then install Playwright by running in the new project directory the command
+Then install Playwright by running in the new project directory the command:

 ```js
 npm init playwright@latest